akashvaghela09/insta-saver-bot/README.md

     2. Old post support not available (not implemented!).
     3. Requires multiple API calls and loops through every post from the timeline to match and return content (originally  in the future scope).

+#### v0.1.3
+- Resolves all previous issues like rate limiting, timeout error etc.
+- Only requires short code to fetch post content.
+- Faster response compared to previous versions, as only necessary calls to Instagram servers are made.
+- Steps:
+    - Extract shortCode from post URL.
+    - POST request for desired content with all required headers and cookies.
+    - Extract post content and caption from json response.

 ### How to Set Up Locally

 1. **Clone Repository:**